 The diagram compares the citation distributions of Nature and PLOS ONE (an open access megajournal).
 Poot’s argument, if I understand it well, is that even if Nature’s JIF is skewed by a few highly cited papers, the median number of citations is still higher, at 13, than the median number of cites that PLOS ONE papers receive (which looks like 1).
 As Poot says in reference to an earlier tweet of mine on the halo-effect, ‘Halo?
 What halo?’.

 We want to identify and reward good work wherever it appears

 We’ll get to that halo.
 First things first.
 We’re talking about whether using the JIF (a journal’s 2-year citation average) is a good idea if you want to identify and reward good individual work.
 And especially whether using the JIF is better or worse than using article-level metrics.
 Another assumption: we care about top science so we would like to identify good work by talented people wherever it appears.
-Analogy: we want to scout everywhere, not just at the fancy private school where privileges and network can obscure diverse and original talent.
+Analogy: if articles are like schoolkids, we want to scout for talent everywhere, not just at the fancy private school where privileges and network can obscure diverse and original talent.